rohit-mt/federation-test/README.md

 - 2 apps
 - 1 gateway
-- 1 static server for serving common schema
+- 1 static server for serving common schema(not needed with fed.
+2)

 ## Setup